rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Prerequisites, Assumptions and Conventions

-* A server or container (yes, LibreNMS will run in a container, however, if you a great deal to  monitor, your best bet would be to install on its own hardware) running Rocky Linux.
+* A server or container (yes, LibreNMS will run in a container, however, if you a great deal to  monitor, your best bet would be to install on stand-alone hardware) running Rocky Linux.
 All commands assume a fresh install of Rocky Linux.
 * Assumption: that you can run commands as root or can _sudo_ to do so
 * Working knowledge of command-line tools, including text editors such as _vi_
 * We are assuming the use of SNMP v2.
 If you want to use SNMP v3, it is supported by LibreNMS and will work.
 You will need to switch up the SNMP configuration and options on your devices to match up to v3.